krux/postscribe/README.md

 # Who is using it
-This project was originally developed at [Krux](http://www.krux.com) as part of it's [SuperTag](http://www.krux.com/pro/whatwedo/manage/supertag/) product.
-There it was battletested on high profile sites like [The New York Times](http://www.nytimes.com), [The Wall Street Journal](http://online.wsj.com), [NBCU](http://www.nbcuni.com), and hundreds of others.
+This project was originally developed at [Krux](http://www.krux.com) as part of its [SuperTag](http://www.krux.com/pro/whatwedo/manage/supertag/) product.
+There it was battle tested on high-profile sites like [The New York Times](http://www.nytimes.com), [The Wall Street Journal](http://online.wsj.com), [NBCU](http://www.nbcuni.com), and hundreds of others.
 It is actively maintained by Krux.

-Plug: Using this standalone library is fine, but if you want to go further and have your tags centrally managed instead of having them hard coded on the page, Check out [Krux's SuperTag](http://www.krux.com/pro/whatwedo/manage/supertag/).
+Plug: Using this standalone library is fine, but if you want to go further and have your tags centrally managed instead of having them hard-coded on the page, Check out [Krux's SuperTag](http://www.krux.com/pro/whatwedo/manage/supertag/).

 # Browser Compatibility
-Postscribe was designed to behave as closely to the native `document.write`/`innerHTML` does as feasible, and we've taken great care to make sure that it works on every browser we can get our hands on.
+Postscribe was designed to behave as closely to the native `document.write`/`innerHTML` does as possible, and we've taken great care to make sure that it works on every browser we can get our hands on.
 We expect it to work on every browser built after 2005.
 There are over 400 [unit tests](https://github.com/krux/postscribe/tree/master/test) that run on every commit, and we add more all the time.
 Postscribe is thoroughly tested and known to work well in the following browsers:

 * Firefox - 3.6 and 4+
 * Chrome 10+